 Draft Victorian Protective Data Security Standards (VPDSS) for consultation

-Consultation on the Standards is open between 5 July – 9 August 2019.
+Consultation on the draft updated Standards is now closed.
 You can view the draft Standards by following the link below.

 Draft Protective Data Security Plan (PDSP) template